ikluft/ikluft-tools/space-alerts/README.md

 This directory contains scripts I've written which monitor space-related alerts online.
-These can be run manually or from crontabs.
+These can be run manually or from crontabs. (see example below)

 - *[pull-nasa-neo.pl](pull-nasa-neo.pl)* reads NASA JPL data on Near Earth Object (NEO) asteroid close approaches to Earth, within 2 lunar distances (LD) and makes a table of upcoming events and recent ones within 15 days.
   - language: Perl5🐪